ATS Betting Explained

 ATS in College Football

-ATS in college football works the same way as it does in the NFL.
-The mechanics are simple, so you have to pick the underdog and wait for the match to end.
+ATS in college football works the same way as in the NFL.
+The mechanics are simple, so you must pick the underdog and wait for the match to end.

 What Is ATS in Basketball?